daultonb/COSC360Project/milestone-docs/m4_FullSite_Apr13.md

 > This document will be used as a guide to test what you did.
 > This document should be written as a user guide.

-- [x] Status: WIP, Assigned to: Daulton
+- [x] Status: complete, Assigned to: Daulton

 > A 2-3 pages detailed description of your implementation from a system or developer's perspective including: